retreaver/core-api-docs/source/index.html.md

 Caller lists are created on a specific Target or Campaign.

-Numbers could be manages on the caller list after creating them.
+Numbers can be managed on the caller list after creating it.

 ### Create caller list